Kaushal28/SDE-Interview-Resources/ACID Properties.md

 - This property ensures that multiple transactions can be occurred concurrently without leading to database inconsistencies.
 - Transactions occur independently without interference.
 Changes occurring in a particular transaction will not be visible to any other transaction until that particular change in that transaction is written to memory or has been committed.
 - This property ensures that the execution of transactions concurrently will result in a state that is equivalent to a state achieved if these were executed serially in some order.

+## Durability
+- This property ensures that once the transaction has completed execution, the updates and modifications to the database are stored in and written to disk and they persist even if a system failure occurs.
+These updates now become permanent and are stored in non-volatile memory.
+The effects of the transaction, thus, are never lost.